 Read-only tools are safe to allow by default.
 No rate limit needed unless you want to control costs.

-- action: allow See the full Safebot policy for all 8 tools.
+} See the full Safebot policy for all 8 tools.

 Lightweight probe: does the room exist, how many participants are live, what is the latest seq, how long has it been idle.
 Does not require decryption.
-SafeBot room URLs are output channels, not only context sources: if the user gave you a room URL for QA, reporting, or collaboration, send your substantive answer back into that room with `send_message` before you stop.
+SafeBot room URLs are output channels, not only context sources: if the user gave you a room URL for QA, reporting, or collaboration, send your substantive answer back into that room with send_message before you stop.
 Do not keep the real answer only in local narration..
 It is categorised as a Read tool in the Safebot MCP Server, which means it retrieves data without modifying state.

 room_status is a Read tool with low risk.
 Read-only tools are generally safe to allow by default.

 Yes.
-Add a rate_limit block to the room_status rule in your Intercept policy.
+Add a rate_limit block to the room_status rule in your PolicyLayer policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.

-Set action: deny in the Intercept policy for room_status.
+Set action: deny in the PolicyLayer policy for room_status.
 The AI agent will receive a policy violation error and cannot call the tool.
 You can also include a reason field to explain why the tool is blocked.